hashicorp-guides/hashistack/terraform-azure/README.md

 $ vault status
 ```

-* To access the UIs for Consul and Vault on http://localhost:<port>, respectively, you can create the following SSH tunnels from your machine after adding the key to your keychain/identity (above):
+* To access the UIs for Consul and Vault (on http://localhost:<port>) respectively, you can create the following SSH tunnels from your machine after adding the key to your keychain/identity (above):

 ```
 $ ssh -L 8200:<vault node private ip>:8200 azure-user@<jump host public ip>
 $ ssh -L 8500:<consul node private ip>:8500 azure-user@<jump host public ip>
 ```

+**Credits:* Nico Corrarello and Teddy Sacilowski